MartinMeyer1/bike-map/backend/README.md

 # BikeMap Backend

-A professional Go backend service for the BikeMap application, built with PocketBase and PostgreSQL/PostGIS for managing mountain bike trail data with vector tile generation capabilities.
+A Go backend service for the BikeMap application, built with PocketBase and PostgreSQL/PostGIS for managing mountain bike trail data with vector tile generation capabilities.

 ## 🏗️ Architecture